 DID YOU KNOW?
 Iowa lake beach fun facts:

 Yes.
 The world's largest

 • Yes, there are Great Lakes in Iowa!
 The so-called Great Lakes include Spirit Lake, West Okoboji, East Okoboji, Upper Gar, Lower Gar and Minnewashta.

-• One of the biggest tourist draws at Lake Okoboji is famed Arnolds Park, "the oldest amusement park west of the Mississippi".
+• One of the biggest tourist attractions at Lake Okoboji is Arnolds Park, "the oldest amusement park west of the Mississippi".
 It opened in 1889.

 • North Overlook Beach is located at the state's largest lake reservoir -- Lake Red Rock -- where you'll also find Iowa's longest and highest bridge appropriately dubbed "Mile Long Bridge".